sonic-net/SONiC/doc/distributed-data-plane-verification/coral.md

 # Design

+The ddpv container runs two daemon processes: lecbuilderd and vagentd.
+We give a brief view on the key classes and their main functionalities of each process.

 ## lecbuilderd

 - LECBuilder

-  Convert the data plane to LECs, and use binary decision diagram (BDD) to store LECs.
-LECBuilder contains the following methods.

-  - `readDP()`: Build LECs from DP.
+  This class is responsible for converting the data plane (e.g., FIB and ACL) of the residing device to local equivalence classes (LECs).
+Given a device X, a local equivalence class is a set of packets whose actions are identical at X. LECBuilder stores the LECs of its residing device using a data structure called  binary decision diagram (BDD).
+The main methods in LECBuilder are:

+  - `buildLEC()`: read the database container to get the data plane of the device, and build the LECs.
-  - `getChanges()`: Get the changes of LECs from the changes of DP.
+  - `updateLEC()`: get the updates of data plane from the database container and update the LECs incrementally.

 ## vagentd

 - Device
+  This class receives the configurations from the planner, and construct

   Assign tasks to and provide services for each node.
 Device contains the following methods.
   - `addNode()`: Add new node from planner.
   - `start()`: Each node starts counting tasks.